COVID-19: Changes made to Australia’s Insolvency Laws

-The team at CPC Lawyers understands the difficulty our communities are currently facing as a result of the virus, and are here to help ease the financial stress involved.
+The team at CPC Lawyers understands the difficulty our communities are currently facing as a result of the virus, and is here to help ease the financial stress involved.

 If you feel as though you could be affected by these changes, and would like to know more about your rights and obligations under the new CERP Legislation, contact CPC Lawyers on (08) 7325 0219 to book an appointment with one of our experienced solicitors.